 Take AMAZING photos

+Taking great pictures are an extremely important step in the Airbnb host’s checklist.
+They are the first impression you make on guests.
+But there’s also the issue of bridging the unknown.
 With hotels, travelers generally know what they’re getting.
 On Airbnb, however, each property is unique – which is great!
-Hosts need to capture the uniqueness of their property in high-quality, descriptive photos so that travelers know what they’re getting.
+But it also comes with uncertainty for the guest.
+So hosts need to capture the uniqueness of their property in high-quality, descriptive photos so that travelers know what they’re getting.
+Your pictures need to inform and reassure.

 Preparing your Airbnb property